 You came all this way to Cornwall and the weather just won’t let up!
 Visit some of the oldest pubs in Cornwall or take a tour of a brewery and tip your glass to the sky.
 If you’re lucky, everything will clear up by the time you hit the bottom.

 All of Cornwall’s beaches offer incredible views, but you’ve never seen anything like a storm unfolding over the ocean.
 Just make sure to pack your umbrella.
 Read our recommendations for 5 best spots to watch a storm in Cornwall

 Catch a show

-The arts are alive and well in Cornwall, and nowhere is this more apparent than through its concerts, plays and performances such as Hall for Cornwall.
-Rain or shine, the show must go on.
+The arts are alive and well in Cornwall and nowhere is this more apparent than through the concerts, plays and performances at venues such as Hall for Cornwall or the spectacular Minack Theatre.

 Bow to the inevitable.
 Dryness isn’t a requirement of fun.
 Embrace your soggy socks and enjoy something that can be done even in the rain, like diving, snorkelling or exploring one of Cornwall’s many leisure pools.
 You can also take advantage of the atmosphere to go sightseeing and grab some really unique photos of the city.

 Don’t let bad weather get you down.
 There are plenty of things to do in Cornwall even when it’s raining, and at the end of the day, only you are in control of how circumstances effects you.
 Will you let a little rain ruin your holiday or will you seek out new experiences and take it as an opportunity for fun?
 The sky’s the limit – whether it’s pouring or not!